SocketDotTech/socket-docs/docs/api.md

   }
 ```

-As soon as on-chain deployment is done, we will get the onChainAddress and forwarderAddress.
+As soon as onchain deployment is done, we will get the onChainAddress and forwarderAddress.
 ForwarderAddress is derived from chainSlug and onChainAddress.
 In the callback, forwarderAddress is deployed and the `isForwarderDeployed` variable will become `true`.
 Now you can start using your forwarderAddress.